tobiastimm/frontend-coding-first-steps/src/04/README.md

 ## Extra Credit

-Look at some websites and write down, where you think it would be wise to use lists to structure content.
+Look at some websites and write down where you think it would be wise to use lists to structure content.

-Add the results to the `extra.html`
+Add the results to the `extra.html`.

 [Prev](../03/README.md) • [Next](../05/README.md)